jpw-erigo/CT_dotNET/README.md

 * Old data can optionally be deleted from an existing source folder at startup.

+* An optional "trim" feature maintains only the newest desired number of output segment-level data folders (older data folders will be deleted).

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.

 To compile and use this library: